YangLabHKUST/XPXP/README.md

 Output: R2 for height_BBJ-EAS-muxpxp: 0.13039907941388484
 ```

-Compared to XPXP trained on the BBJ and UKB only:
+Compared to XPXP trained on the BBJ and UKBB datasets only:
 ```bash
 $ python [INSTALL PATH]/XPXP/src/XPXP.py \
 --num_threads 40 \